Ordination Portfolio

 I wasn’t raised in a pastor’s home, but in many ways, I grew up in ministry.
 My parents were active members of our local Seventh-day Adventist church, leading young adult vespers, community outreach programs, and eventually directing our church’s Pathfinder Club.
 Ministry wasn’t something we did solely on Sabbath, it was the rhythm of our lives.
 And that rhythm shaped me.

-At the age of nine, I preached my first sermon.
+At the age of ten, I preached my first sermon.

-It wasn’t planned.
-In fact, I wasn't even supposed to be in Pathfinders yet, I was too young.
-But because my dad volunteered as staff, I was allowed to join a year early.
-One day, as our club prepared for Pathfinder Sabbath, the director asked for volunteers to lead various parts of the service.
+It wasn’t something I planned or even imagined.
+Speaking in front of a church filled with nearly two hundred people had never crossed my mind.
+But one day, as our club prepared for Pathfinder Sabbath, the director asked for volunteers to lead various parts of the service.
 And then he asked the question: “Who’s willing to preach?”

 Silence filled the room.